 2017 APHSA Center for Employment & Economic Well-Being (CEEWB) Special Topics Webinar Series

 Advancing the integration of our human services and workforce development systems can at times feel like a daunting task.
 This webinar highlights concrete steps taken by two states and one county to better align their WIOA, TANF, and SNAP Employment & Training programs.
+Watch the recording.

 Under the Work Support Strategies (WSS) initiative, six diverse states -- Colorado, Idaho, Illinois, North Carolina, Rhode Island, and South Carolina -- received funding and technical assistance to design, test, and implement more effective, streamlined, and integrated approaches to delivering key supports (including health coverage, nutrition benefits, and child care subsidies) for low-income working families.